Off the Wall (1989 video game)

-Off the Wall is a 1989 Atari 2600 game developed by Axlon and published by Atari Corporation.
+Off the Wall is a 1989 video game developed by Axlon and published by Atari Corporation for the Atari 2600.
 It is a clone of Breakout with an Oriental theme.
 Axlon was a game development studio owned by Atari founder Nolan Bushnell.
 Off the Wall was one of the last games released by Atari for the 2600.
 It contains a 16K ROM.

 Unlike Breakout and Super Breakout, Off the Wall is controlled with a joystick and not the paddle controllers.